 It would sure be neat if we could know which wise man gave which gift.
 But the reality is that scripture does not say who gave what.
 And the bigger truth is that scripture never states that there were 3 wise men.

 I mention this in my other article about the Interesting Facts about the Wisemen.
-It was in the 3rd century that the Western church starts to imply that there were 3 Wise men because there were 3 gifts.
-In Eastern Church tradition it is believed there were 12 wise men.
+It was in the 3rd century that the Western church started to imply that there were 3 Wise men because there were 3 gifts.
+In Eastern Church tradition, it is believed there were 12 wise men.

 We also don’t know if certain Wisemen gave only one item or if each brought some gold, frankincense, and myrrh to give to Jesus.